abraunegg/onedrive/docs/usage.md

 > The WARNING line will be now only be written to application logging output, no longer sending a GUI notification message.

 > [!IMPORTANT]
-> There are significant HTTP/2 bugs in all curl versions < 8.6.x that can lead to HTTP/2 errors such as `Error in the HTTP2 framing layer on handle` or `Stream error in the HTTP/2 framing layer on handle`
+> Outside of the above known broken curl versions, there are significant HTTP/2 bugs in all curl versions < 8.6.x that can lead to HTTP/2 errors such as `Error in the HTTP2 framing layer on handle` or `Stream error in the HTTP/2 framing layer on handle`
 >
-> The only options to resolve this are the following:
+> The only options to resolve this issue are the following:
 > 1. Upgrade your curl version to the latest available, or get your distribution to provide a more modern version of curl.
 Refer to [curl releases](https://curl.se/docs/releases.html) for curl version information.
-> 2. Configure the client to only use HTTP/1.1 via the config option `--force-http-11` flag or setting the configuration option `force_http_11 = "true"`
+> 2. Configure the client to only use HTTP/1.1 via the config option `--force-http-11` flag or set the configuration file option `force_http_11 = "true"`

 > [!IMPORTANT]
-> It has been evidenced that curl has an internal DNS resolution bug that at random times will skip using IPv4 for DNS resolution and only uses IPv6 DNS resolution when the host system is configured to use IPv4 and IPv6 addressing.
+> Outside of the above known broken curl versions, it has also been evidenced that curl has an internal DNS resolution bug that at random times will skip using IPv4 for DNS resolution and only uses IPv6 DNS resolution when the host system is configured to use IPv4 and IPv6 addressing.
 >
-> As a result of this curl resolution bug, if your system does not have an IPv6 DNS resolver, and/or does not have a valid IPv6 network path to Microsoft OneDrive, you may encounter these errors:
+> As a result of this internal curl resolution bug, if your system does not have an IPv6 DNS resolver, and/or does not have a valid IPv6 network path to Microsoft OneDrive, you may encounter these errors:
 >
 > * `A libcurl timeout has been triggered - data transfer too slow, no DNS resolution response, no server response`
 > * `Could not connect to server on handle ABC12DEF3456`
 >
-> The only options to resolve this are the following:
+> The only options to resolve this issue are the following:
 > 1. Implement and/or ensure that IPv6 DNS resolution is possible on your system; allow IPv6 network connectivity between your system and Microsoft OneDrive
 > 2. Configure the client to only use IPv4 DNS resolution via setting the configuration option `ip_protocol_version = "1"`

 > [!IMPORTANT]
 > If you are using Debian 12 or Linux Mint Debian Edition (LMDE) 6, you can install curl version 8.10.1 from the respective backports repositories to address the bugs present in the default Debian 12 curl version.

+> [!CAUTION]
+> If you continue to use a curl/libcurl version with known HTTP/2 bugs you will experience application runtime issues such as randomly exiting for zero reason or incomplete download/upload of your data.

 ## First Steps
 ### Authorise the Application with Your Microsoft OneDrive Account